Maverick568/Tidal-library-data-transfer-Rewrited/README.md

 4 - Playlists (Cloned with custom order)

 5 - Everything

+With this tool you could also backup your Tidal account library to files and then recover it from files on any account.
+This tool only downloads titles and names, not music.

 When you make mistake for example, transfer something from wrong account, you could delete tracks, artists, playlists or albums, and also you could wipe everything, but use it carefully to not delete items from source account, double check you're logged to proper account from which you want to delete items.